CoopScenes: Multi-Scene Infrastructure and Vehicle Data for Advancing Collective Perception in Autonomous Driving

 Compared to sedan cars, our bus's elevated setup height introduces close-range blind spots.
 To mitigate this, we equipped the vehicle with two front LiDARs at the left and right corners, inclined both forwards and sideways by approximately \(45\)\textdegree .
 These LiDARs, with their 90-degree HFoV, provide a direct vertical view in front of the vehicle, effectively eliminating most shading issues.
 To achieve a similar improvement in the camera system, we opted for a smaller \(4\) mm focal length, which enlarges the FoV at the expense of ranged detail.
 For comprehensive lateral coverage, akin to the shoulder view, and to complete the near-complete surround view (excluding the rear), cameras with a \(6\) mm focal length were installed to function like modern digital side mirrors \cite{noauthor_digital_nodate}.

 Navigation and motion sensing are realized by an INS, which combines GNSS and Inertial Measurement Unit (IMU) data using an adaptive Kalman filter.
 The system is positioned beneath the top-mounted LiDAR to optimize data integration and accuracy.
-To further improve the precision of the GNSS data, Real-Time Kinematic (RTK) positioning is employed, which utilizes RTCM correction messages transmitted from the sensor tower.
+To further improve the precision of the GNSS data, Real-Time Kinematic (RTK) positioning is employed, which utilizes RTCM correction messages transmitted from the SAPOS service.